H4cksty/ludus_domain_roles/ludus_join_child_domain/README.md

 Ansible role to join a machine to a child domain created by the `ludus_create_child_domain` Ansible role.

 ## Description
 This role automates joining a Windows machine to an existing child domain.
-It is designed to work in tandem with the `ludus_create_child_domain` role, which creates the necessary `domainadmin` user account.
+It is designed to work in tandem with the `ludus_create_child_domain` role, which creates the necessary `domainadmin` user account in the new child domain.

 This role will use the `ad_domain_admin` and `ad_domain_admin_password` variables defined in the `defaults` block of your main `ludus-config.yml`.